google-deepmind/deepmind-research/alphafold_casp13/README.md

-# AlphaFold
+# AlphaFold 1

-This package provides an implementation of the contact prediction network, associated model weights and CASP13 dataset as published in Nature.
+This package provides an implementation of the contact prediction network used in AlphaFold 1, associated model weights and CASP13 dataset as used for CASP13 (2018) and published in Nature.
+This is completely different code from that used in AlphaFold 2 which was used in CASP14 (2020).

 Any publication that discloses findings arising from using this source code must cite *Improved protein structure prediction using potentials from deep learning*